 Today, the latest mobile networks are the fifth-generation (5G) mobile networks that use the New Radio (NR) technology.
 The second most recent technology is LTE (Long Term Evolution), enabling fourth-generation (4G) mobile communications.
 These mobile network technologies use advanced digital modulation techniques that ensure the efficient use of radio network resources to provide the highest possible data rates.

 All the information carried by the mobile networks, including our messages, voice calls, YouTube videos, etc., are handled in a digital format and therefore require digital modulation, making the 4G and 5G networks digital.
 However, when a mobile signal leaves the antennas of a radio base station and enters the antennas of our mobile phones, it is always an analogue signal.

 That is because the world we live in is analogue, and radio signals are electromagnetic radiations that have to comply with that.
-Therefore, the cellular base stations and mobile phones have DAC (Digital to Analogue Converter) and ADC (Analogue to Digital Converter) that perform the digital-to-analogue and analogue-to-digital conversions.
+Therefore, cellular base stations and mobile phones have DAC (Digital-to-Analogue Converter) and ADC (Analogue-to-Digital Converter) that perform digital-to-analogue and analogue-to-digital conversions.

-I have written a detailed post on modulation techniques for 4G LTE networks that dives into the details of OFDMA to provide an end-to-end picture of how digital data is handled by mobile networks.
+I have written a detailed post on modulation techniques for 4G LTE networks that dives into the details of OFDMA to provide an end-to-end picture of how mobile networks handle digital data.
 If you are a student, I would recommend reading that post.